We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Doctors can help individuals

 If someone with neuropathy is searching for alternative treatments, a doctor may help them find more appropriate options.
 By discussing therapeutic goals and the perceived benefits of using CBD oil, doctors can help establish reasonable pain relief goals and set realistic expectations.

-CBD oil is generally safe for use on the skin, including on the feet.
+CBD oil is generally safe to rub on an area of pain on the skin, including on the feet.
 However, individuals should look at a product’s ingredients list for any irritants or allergens and avoid using the product if they have uncertainties.